novakov-alexey-zz/meetup-akka-scala/README.md

 # meetup-akka-scala

-That is second tutirial app this time in Scala.
+That is second tutorial app this time in Scala (original exaple on Java is here: https://github.com/novakov-alexey/meetup-akka-java).
 See slides for more details.